satsrini/handsonalgods/src/main/java/hashing/exercise/ReadMe.txt

 Hashtable:
 Hashtable size is set as 997 by default - prime number.
-We also have a MyHashMap constructor that accepts HashTable as an argument so that we can set a customized Hashtable size
+We also have a MyHashMap constructor that accepts HashTable size as an argument so that we can set a customized Hashtable size

 Assumptions: